User Manual

 1. Prepare Settings:

-• Option A (Recommended): Use the MainSystemSettings found in the imported Samples folder.
+• Option A (Recommended): Use the existing MainSystemSettings located at Assets/Mobile Monetization/Plugin Resources/Plugin Settings.

-• Option B (Manual): Right-click in Project view > Mobile Core > Main System Settings.
+• Option B (Manual): Create it manually by right-clicking in the Project view > Mobile Core > Main System Settings.

 2. Enable Defines: